simonsmith/cypress-image-snapshot/README.md

 In open mode the tests run in Electron and ignore any snapshot failures.
 This is due to the rendering differences on developer machines vs CI.
-Here there is also verbose output sent to the test runner console to aid debugging
+Here there is also verbose output sent to the test runner console to aid debugging.

-Note here that the yarn script above will re-build the plugin each time.
+**Note** here that the yarn script above will re-build the plugin each time.
 This is necessary because the tests are run against the output in the `dist` directory to ensure parity between the built package on NPM.

+Ensure that the command is run each time changes need to be tested in Cypress

 #### run